UoB-COMSM0166/2026-group-7/README.md

 <h3>Agile Ceremonies & Forward Planning</h3>
 <p>
-To maintain momentum after this restructuring, we relied on a dedicated WeChat group as our central hub for rapid problem-solving and daily synchronization.
+To maintain momentum after restructuring, we used a dedicated WeChat group for rapid problem-solving and daily coordination.
 </p>
 <p>
-A cornerstone of our workflow was our <strong>fortnightly Sprint Planning</strong> methodology.
-As each two-week sprint approached its conclusion, we convened to establish the objectives for the subsequent cycle.
-These forward-looking meetings were highly strategic: we determined our next Sprint Goals by strictly cross-referencing our actual development progress (team velocity) against the university’s upcoming syllabus deadlines.
-This continuous triangulation ensured that our Jira Backlog was not just a theoretical wish list, but a realistic, dynamic roadmap that guaranteed academic milestones were met without compromising the game’s technical integrity.
+Our workflow was anchored in <strong>fortnightly Sprint Planning</strong>.
+At the end of each sprint, we defined the next goals by aligning actual development progress (team velocity) with upcoming academic deadlines.
+This ensured our Jira backlog remained realistic and responsive rather than aspirational.
 </p>

 <p align="center">